Codooze/SpringRESTful_FamiliCash/README.md

 ### Conclusion:

 The `testOnlyUsers` method is likely named for clarity, indicating that it's intended for testing purposes.
 In a real-world application, you'd typically replace the `InMemoryUserDetailsManager` with a more persistent store, like a database, to manage user details.
 The method is crucial for the authentication process, as it provides the user details that Spring Security relies on to authenticate users.

+## About CSRF
+As we learned in the accompanying lesson, protection against Cross-Site Request Forgery (CSRF, or "sea-surf") is an important aspect of HTTP-based APIs used by web-based applications.

+Yet, we've disabled CSRF via the .csrf().disable() line in SecurityConfig.filterChain.

+Why have we disabled CSRF?

+For the purposes of our Family Cash Card API, we're going to follow the guidance from the Spring Security team regarding non-browser clients:

+When should you use CSRF protection?
+Our recommendation is to use CSRF protection for any request that could be processed by a browser by normal users.
+If you are only creating a service that is used by non-browser clients, you will likely want to disable CSRF protection.

+If you would like to add CSRF security to our application, please review the testing support options below.

+MockMVC CSRF testing examples
+WebTestClient CSRF testing examples.
+A description of the Double-Submit Cookie Pattern.
+The Cash Card codebase, with CSRF protection enabled and implementing tests using the Double-Submit Cookie pattern: TestRestReplate CSRF testing examples.